Dudeidu/CHIP8-GM/README.md

 It had many versions/ports along the years from home computers to even some calculators.
 This is an interpreter of CHIP-8 made in GameMaker Studio 2.

-Why in GameMaker?
-Surely there are better ways to make an emulator?!
-Of course there are, but this was made purely for educational purposes and my own amusement.
+This was made purely for educational purposes and my own amusement.

 Documentation I used for making this: http://devernay.free.fr/hacks/chip8/C8TECH10.HTM